ReflectCxx/ReflectionTemplateLibrary-CPP/DESIGN_PHILOSOPHY_AND_VISION.md

 ### ✨ The Metaphor: The Mirror & The Reflection

-*"A client system hands off a `CxxMirror` to RTL — and RTL sees its reflection."*
+> A client system hands off a `CxxMirror` to RTL — and RTL sees its reflection.

 That’s it.
 The mirror is a **single object**, typically returned from a function like: